Which Construction Method is Easiest on Your Pocketbook and the Planet?

 Is building with concrete or steel the best choice for our environment?

-Steel or Concrete: Comparing Building System Material Costs
+Steel vs. Concrete: Comparing Building System Material Costs

 CONCRETE: Ordinarily, the price of concrete itself remains relatively stable.
 Moreover, concrete ingredients are inexpensive and readily available.